When we read what other people wrote who lived around the same time the Bible was written, we can understand the Bible better.

 God’s law said that a Hebrew master who caused a slave to lose a tooth or an eye had to let that slave go free to pay for it (Exod 21:23–27).

-To a slave, being set free from a master who abused him was more important than having that master lose an eye and be able to keep hurting him.
+To a slave, being set free from a master who hurt him was more important than having that master lose an eye and be able to keep hurting him.

 For more in-depth information on this topic, click here.